ShadeLab/PAPER_Dunivin_meta_arsenic/notes/Literature_review.md

 * Do not find a correlation between genome size and number of As resistance genes
  * Could check this with jgi cogs data
 * Nice example of examining AsRG distribution with genomes

+### Saunders and Rocap 2016
+* Prochlorococcus genomes
+* arsR, acr3, arsC, arsM
+* See ubiquitous arsM in Prochlorocossus, but only see acr3 in oceans with low phosphate concentrations compared to arsenate

+### Plewniak 2013
+* Ocean focus
+* COG data

+### Chi 2017
+* Treat mice with 100 ppb As for 13 weeks
+* See _reduction_ in arsC and acr3 post-arsenic exposure (unknown expression levels)

+### Costa 2015
+* historically metal-contaminated tropical freshwater stream sediment.
+* anoxic environmet; see lots of arrA ---> perhaps comparable to mangrove?

+### Das 2017
+* arsenic contaminated groundwater
+ * 50% arsC
+ * 25% arsA
+ * 12% acr3
+ * 3% arsB, arsD, arsR, arsH
+ * did not look for arsM

+### Luo 2014
+* contaminated soil metagenomes
+ * As: 34.11 to 821.23 mg kg21
+ * Sb: 226.67 to 3923.07 mg kg21
+* observe higher diversity and abundance of  arsC, arrA, aioA, arsB and ACR3 in higher As samples
+* correlation between arsC and aioA and arsenic

+### Rascovan 2015
+* "However, among the archaea, bioenergetic arsenic metabolism has only been found in the Crenarchaeota phylum"
+* high arsenic and 4589 m above sea level inside a volcano crater in Diamante Lake, Argentina
+* find lots of As-resistance genes related to archaea
+* "phylogenetic analysis of aioA showed that haloarchaea sequences cluster in a novel and monophyletic group, suggesting that the origin of arsenic metabolism in haloarchaea is ancient"

+### Bertin 2011
+* AMD ecosystem
+* proteomics confirms ars operon including reductase and efflux pump
+* arsM also detected